gluzangi/winansible/README.md

 # Ansible-On-Windows README.md

-__winAnsible__ is an attempt to create a Windows MSI package to an experimental Ansible implementation on Windows.
+__winAnsible__ is an attempt to create an automated Ansible on Windows installer to an experimental Ansible implementation on Windows.
 In the meantime, the entire manual process to natively run Ansible-On-Windows is distilled over the following steps.

 ## REQUIREMENTS